-"female horse," Old English mere (Mercian), myre (West Saxon), fem. of mearh "horse," from Proto-Germanic *markhjon- (source also of Old Saxon meriha, Old Norse merr, Old Frisian merrie, Dutch merrie, Old High German meriha, German Mähre "mare"), said to be of Gaulish origin (compare Irish and Gaelic marc, Welsh march, Breton marh "horse").
-No known cognates beyond Germanic and Celtic.
-As the name of a throw in wrestling, it is attested from c.
-1600.
-Mare's nest "illusory discovery, excitement over something which does not exist" is from 1610s.
+"female of the horse or any other equine animal," Old English meare, also mere (Mercian), myre (West Saxon), fem. of mearh "horse," from Proto-Germanic *marhijo- "female horse" (source also of Old Saxon meriha, Old Norse merr, Old Frisian merrie, Dutch merrie, Old High German meriha, German Mähre "mare"), said to be of Gaulish origin (compare Irish and Gaelic marc, Welsh march, Breton marh "horse").

-"broad, dark areas of the moon," 1765, from Latin mare "sea" (from PIE root *mori- "body of water"); applied to lunar features by Galileo and used thus in 17c.
-Latin works.
+"broad, dark area of the moon," 1765, from Latin mare "sea" (from PIE root *mori- "body of water").
+Applied to lunar features by Galileo and used thus in 17c. works written in Modern Latin.
 They originally were thought to be actual seas.